MLDA-NTU/ml-training-programme-2021-22/Sem 2 Week 05/Attention.md

 Types of attentions

-- Self-attention: when Q = K. Usually in encoder.
+- Self-attention: when Q = V. Usually in encoder.
-- Cross-attention: when Q <> K. Usually in decoder.
+- Cross-attention: when Q <> V. Usually in decoder.

 ## Main ingredients of a transformer